FOSSNSS/website/src/content/blog/2019-08-29-fosscell-inauguration/index.md

 author: "athulkpm"
 name: "Athul Krishnan P M"
 title: "The Beginning - Inauguration"
-desc: "A story from my prespective on how we introduced our FOSS Cell to the world"
+desc: "A story on how we introduced our FOSS NSS"
 ---